 - Amputation of Body Parts

 - Facial Disfigurement

 Mr. Burton Padove is highly skilled in the area of trucking accidents.
-In fact, he has previously served as a volunteer state coordinator for CRASH (Citizens for Reliable and Safe Highways) and is still a volunteer.
+In fact, he has previously served as a volunteer state coordinator for CRASH (Citizens for Reliable and Safe Highways).
 He has even visited Congressional representatives to advocate for highway and trucking safety.